moreiraa593/GeForce-Infinity/README.md

 - **Enhanced UI**: GeForce Infinity aims to improve the user interface of GeForce NOW, providing a more intuitive and enjoyable experience.
 - **Custom Discord Rich Presence**: Show off your gaming status with personalized Discord Rich Presence.
 Display game details and status updates directly in your Discord profile.

-⚠️ Disclaimer

-GeForce Infinity is an independent project and is not affiliated with, sponsored by, or endorsed by Nvidia Corporation.
-All trademarks and logos used are the property of their respective owners.
-The app is provided as-is, and the developers are not responsible for any issues or damages that may arise from its use.

 ## 🛠️ **Planned Features**

 We have several exciting features planned to further enhance your experience: